titu1994/keras-one-cycle/README.md

 To visualize the plot, there are two ways -

 - Use `lr_callback.plot_schedule()` after the fit() call.
 This uses the current training session results.
-- Use `LRFinder.plot_schedule_from_file('path/to/save/directory')` to visualize the plot separately from the training session.
+- Use class method `LRFinder.plot_schedule_from_file('path/to/save/directory')` to visualize the plot separately from the training session.
 This only works if you used the `save_dir` argument to save the results of the search to some location.

 ## Interpreting the plot